Global Capacity: History

 In 2013, Global Capacity announced it was expanding its Points of Presence (PoPs) into eight Equinix data centers in North America, allowing it to connect to Equinix's Ethernet Exchange.

 In March 2014, the company announced the expansion of its services into the UK, citing the large number of US multi-national companies with offices in the UK.

 In July 2014, the company signed a master service agreement with the National Cable Television Cooperative (NCTC), allowing NCTC's 950+ independent and rural members to use One Marketplace to automatically expand their North American network service coverage outside their network service areas.

 In September 2014, Global Capacity announced its plan to buy MegaPath's wholesale and direct access business.
 The assets included those acquired from DSL-provider Covad, which in 2010 had merged with MegaPath and Speakeasy to form the new MegaPath.
 The acquisition was completed in January 2015.

 In April 2015, the company announced the availability of MPLS VPN services over the One Marketplace platform, as a result of the network assets acquired from MegaPath.

 In May 2015, the company announced the addition of Google Cloud to its service portfolio.

 On June 26, 2017 GTT Communications announced it was acquiring Global Capacity for $100 million and 1.85 million shares of GTT common stock.
 The deal, anticipated to close in the third quarter of 2017, was expected to help GTT expand its SD-WAN and data center services.
+On September 2, 2021, GTT announced that the company and certain U.S.-based subsidiaries planned to file for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Southern District of New York as part of a Pre-packaged insolvency agreement, following the completion of the sale of its infrastructure division.
+The company said it expected to continue operating without interruption, with the support of its lenders.